Neamar/riot-lol-api/README.md

 The library will take care of rate limiting and automatically retry on 500 and 503.

-It will also maintain a very high request concurrency, while still ensuring that you always get at most one "429 Rate Limited" response.
+It will also maintain a very high request concurrency, dynamically updating concurrency to ensure you remain a good citizen and don't get blacklisted.

 Ensure that your network adapter can deal with the traffic!
+If necessary, you can distribute the library across multiple servers -- I'm currently using it with a production key distributed on 4 servers sending > 35 millions calls a day.

 ## Caching
-The third argument in the constructor let you define a cache object.
+The third argument in the constructor lets you define a cache object.
 This object should expose two keys, `get` and `set`.
 The default implementation does no caching:

 ```js
 var cache = {